 ERICA HRUBY grew up near Boston, Massachusetts, U.S.A.
-She holds a degree in linguistics from Northeastern University and a certificate in marketing from California State University.
+She holds a B.Sc. in linguistics from Northeastern University and a certificate in social media marketing from California State University.

-Early in her career, Hruby worked in research labs in Boston, U.S.A. and Johannesburg and Stellenbosch South Africa, collecting and analyzing linguistic data on signed languages.
-She then spent 18 years working in educational publishing, in both editorial and writing capacities, which provided extensive experience crafting and refining content.
-Hruby began her editorial career at Brown Publishing Network in Wellesley, Massachusetts.
-After relocating to the west coast, she spent nine years as an editor at the Center for the Collaborative Classroom in Emeryville, California.
+Early in her career, Hruby worked in research labs in Boston, U.S.A., and in Johannesburg and Stellenbosch, South Africa, collecting and analyzing linguistic data on signed languages.
+She then spent 17 years working in educational publishing, in both editorial and writing capacities, which provided extensive experience in crafting and refining content and managing publication development.
+Hruby began her editorial career at Brown Publishing Network in the greater Boston area.
+After relocating to the west coast, she spent nine years as an editor at the Center for the Collaborative Classroom in the San Francisco Bay Area.

-Outside of academia, Hruby is nonprofit advocate who has taken leadership roles with several organizations focused on community organizing, wellness, and animal protection.
-Most recently she has joined the board of the Oakland Triathlon Club as Director of Communications.
+Outside of publishing, Hruby is a nonprofit advocate who has taken leadership roles with several organizations focused on athletics, wellness, and animal protection.